Lexiebean/Turtle-WoW-Macros/README.md

 # Turtle-WoW-Macros
-A collection of my macros for Turtle WoW
+A collection of useful macros and addon edits for Turtle WoW.

 **Buff Macro** - Alt to self cast that works even when targeting a friendly NPC.
 Will not buff PVP flagged targets.
 ```lua